Are you a ceramic artist who makes your own glazes?

 When we understand our materials and how they interact with each other, we can alter our glazes to make them better.
 Spend less time troubleshooting and more time making!

-I have teamed up with Coast Collective and will be offering my Understanding Glazes workshop at their Arts Centre in Colwood.
+I have teamed up with Coast Collective and will be offering my Understanding Glazes workshops at their Arts Centre in Colwood.
 Date of workshop:

-This is a class for ceramic artists who make their own glazes (or plan to) and want to better understand how they work.
+This is a Level 1 class for ceramic artists who make their own glazes (or plan to) and want to better understand how they work.
 Applicable to any experience level.

 - the basic parts to a glaze